Elizabeth Smart reflects on Gabby Petito case: Knowing what she went through is 'heartbreaking'

 One of her kidnappers, Barzee, was released from prison on parole in 2018 after serving 15 years in prison.
 Smart said Wednesday that she was disappointed in Barzee's release but thankful that she got some measure of justice.

 "I was disappointed, but it also helped me have a greater appreciation for how many victims never even have a smidgen of justice.
-Their perpetrators walk every day free," Smart said on Red Table Talk.
+Their perpetrators walk every day free," she said.
 "Like, at least I got something.
 How many more haven’t?"

 GABBY PETITO AUTOPSY: CORONER RULES STRANGULATION CAUSE OF DEATH

-People worldwide have been captivated by the Gabby Petito case and her family has thanked everyone for bringing awareness to the 22-year-old's disappearance, but they are also asking people to direct their attention to the thousands of other missing person cases that are currently active.
+People worldwide have been captivated by the Gabby Petito case, and her family has thanked everyone for bringing awareness to the 22-year-old's disappearance, but loved ones are also asking people to direct their attention to the thousands of other missing person cases that are still active.

 "It should continue for other people, too.
 This same type of heightened awareness should be continued for everyone ― everyone," Joseph Petito, Gabby's father, said at a press conference on Sept.
 22.